 Mobile App Is Now More than Just a Necessity for the Brands

-Although United States stays on top as the highest spender, other countries from APAC region, Africa and the Middle East are also steadily extending their budgets for the mobile ad market.
-Countries like India, Indonesia, Russia and Mexico secure places in the top 5 alongside United States as top spenders in Mobile Ad market.
+Although the United States stays on top as the highest spender, other countries from APAC region, Africa and the Middle East are also steadily extending their budgets for the mobile ad market.
+Countries like India, Indonesia, Russia and Mexico secure places in the top 5 alongside the United States as top spenders in Mobile Ad market.
 However, France and Colombia lost their places to Egypt and Republic of Korea from the top 25 countries when compared with the last quarter findings.

-It is evident that countries worldwide are embracing the future of mobile world and constantly spending over the mobile ad market rather than missing out on a large market share.
+It is evident that countries worldwide are embracing the future of the mobile world and constantly spending over the mobile ad market rather than missing out on a large market share.
 With the widespread usage of Smartphones in the world and great internet penetrability reaching every farthest corner of the world, people are getting more inclined towards mobile app than web.

 Advertisers are taking a keen note of this transition by spending more towards mobile ad market rather than the web.
 Such a stride towards the mobile platform is, at the end of the day, bearing great results for the advertisers both in terms of impressions and revenue.

-In Q2 2015, where the web ad impressions contributed to just 44.06%, the mobile ad impressions recorded 55.94% of the total impressions which also resulted into a great return with 70.91% from the mobile ads compared to 29.09% revenue from the web based ones.
+In Q2 2015, where the web ad impressions contributed to just 44.06%, the mobile ad impressions recorded 55.94% of the total impressions which also resulted in a great return with 70.91% from the mobile ads compared to 29.09% revenue from the web based ones.

 From these findings, it is quite clear that the advertising industry is on the verge of a big leap towards mobile.
-Advertising on traditional platforms have gone too passé with the evolution of internet, however the advertising market over the internet is not limited just on the web platform but it is now evolving over the mobile platform as well.
+Advertising on traditional platforms have gone too passé with the evolution of the internet, however, the advertising market over the internet is not limited just on the web platform but it is now evolving over the mobile platform as well.